Aharna

 The operational gain is speed and stability.
 Queries that previously took hours of manual research now complete in seconds, with citations that allow verification.

-At Morgan Stanley document access jumped from 20% to 80%, and salespeople using their RAG-based research tool take one-tenth of the time to respond to client inquiries compared to traditional methods.
+At Morgan Stanley, document access jumped from 20% to 80%, and salespeople using their RAG-based research tool take one-tenth of the time to respond to client inquiries compared to traditional methods.

 Data quality at scale: Delivery Hero’s quick commerce team uses agentic AI to extract 22 product attributes and standardize titles with confidence scoring and human review for low-confidence outputs.
-This demonstrates how RAG-powered agents fix messy real-world catalog data at production scale.

 Understanding the RAG spectrum